 The Olympian Language

-Olympian is an Indo-European language spoken by the barbarian overlords who rule Mount Olympus.
-From there, they launch raids that ravage the surrounding countryside.
+Olympian is an Indo-European language spoken by the barbarian overlords who ruled Mount Olympus.
+From there, they launched raids that ravaged the surrounding countryside.
 Later ages deified them as gods.
 The name Zeus derives directly from the Olympian word ʒīw, meaning “god”.

 Olympian is a genderless language with a default SOV word order.
 OSV word order is used to topicalize the object, and historical cases have decayed into clitics.
 The language is directly descended from the Titanic language Othryian.